udexon/Hydergraph/README.md

 With Hypergraph, what only MAGA+F can do in-house previously, all programmers can do now, producing MAGA+F clones, and perhaps better.

+### Epilogue

+Some readers may associate Hydergraph with HYDRA .... _But you really shoudn't_ ....